Donrealex/Donrealex/README.md

 <h2> 👨🏻‍💻 About Me </h2>

-- 🔭 &nbsp; I’m currently learning Front-Wnd Web Development.
+- 🔭 &nbsp; I’m currently learning Front-End Web Development.
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Aspiring to be a full-Stack Developer.
-- 🌱 &nbsp; Enthusiast in full-stack developer and Artificial Intelligence.
+- 🎓 &nbsp; Aspiring to be a full-Stack Developer and Artificial Intelligence.
-- ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.
+- ☕ &nbsp;** I belive, a perfect cup of coffee can be the ultimate solution for any stress.**

 <h2>🛠 Tech Stack</h2>